 Sydney Tower – a bird’s eye view

-Finish your day at the historical Queen Victoria Building, less than 5 minutes walk from Sydney Tower Eye.
-This 19th century building houses fantastic boutiques and restaurants and is Sydney shopping at its best.
+Finish your day at the historic Queen Victoria Building.
+This 19th-century building houses fantastic boutiques and restaurants and is Sydney shopping at its best.

 A boat tour of the glittering Sydney Harbour

 Begin early once again at Circular Quay.
-Today you will take a boat tour around Sydney Harbour.
-The harbour is enormous, and offers numerous small coves tucked away from sight.
+Today we recommend a boat tour around Sydney Harbour.
+The harbor is enormous and has numerous small coves to be discovered.

-Choose a reputable company and book tickets before you arrive if you can.
-Find a cruise that is hosted by locals, and if you love the water choose one where you can stop in a cove for a spot of snorkeling.
+Choose a reputable company and book tickets before you arrive to get the best deal.
+Find a cruise hosted by locals, and if you love the water, book one where you can stop at a snorkeling spot.

 Darling Harbour – Sydney’s playground

-Darling Harbour is located about 2.4km from Circular Quay.
-It would take around half an hour to walk but we recommend you use the metro for a quick 1-minute journey for a couple of dollars each.
+Darling Harbour is about 2.4 km from Circular Quay.
+It would take around half an hour to walk, but we recommend you use the metro for a quick 1-minute journey for about $2 each.

-At Darling Harbour, explore Sydney’s waterside, a family friendly entertainment area.
-Around the harbor you will find Sydney Sealife Aquarium, Madame Tussauds, Maritime Museum, Wildlife Sydney Zoo, playgrounds for the kids, the Harbourside Shopping Center and Cockle Bay Wharf for a huge array of food.
+At Darling Harbour, explore Sydney’s family-friendly entertainment area.
+Around the harbor, the Sydney Sealife Aquarium, Madame Tussauds, Maritime Museum, Wildlife Sydney Zoo, playgrounds for the kids, the Harbourside Shopping Center, and Cockle Bay Wharf for a vast array of food.

-You will find that your afternoon at Darling Harbour will blend into the evening, and you’re in a ideal spot for an early dinner with the family before enjoy the waterfront lit up at night.
+Your afternoon at Darling Harbour will most likely blend into the evening, and you’re in an ideal spot for an early dinner with the family before enjoying the lit-up waterfront at night.

 Buy your tickets for entrance into Taronga Zoo online and include the price of a one-way cable car ride in your booking.
-Once you arrive at the wharf, ride the cable car up to the entrance of the zoo.
+Once you arrive at the pier, ride the cable car to the zoo entrance.

-It is simply an amazing place to visit – as is the view back over to Sydney and its famous skyline.
+It is simply a fantastic place to visit – as is the view back over to Sydney and its famous skyline.

 Manly Wharf, North Sydney

-Watson’s Bay is a favorite spot to enjoy a casual seafood lunch at the famous “Doyles on the Beach”.
-They also offer take-out if you want to find a spot on the small beach there to eat instead of in the restaurant.
+Watson’s Bay is a favorite place to enjoy a casual seafood lunch at the famous “Doyles on the Beach.”
+Opt for take-out if you prefer to eat on the beach instead of in the restaurant.

-There is a visitors centre in the forecourt at Manly Wharf that can help you out with walking guides and maps.
-Otherwise stay around the area of Manly Beach for surfing, sun, shopping and relaxation.
+A visitors center in the forecourt at Manly Wharf can help you with walking guides and maps.
+Otherwise, stay around the area of Manly Beach for surfing, sun, shopping, and relaxation.

 Tip!
 Book a motorcycle tour and experience this area on the back of an exciting Harley Davidsson motorbike.

-At the end of your afternoon in Manly, there are ferries back to the circular quay that take around 20 minutes.
+At the end of your afternoon in Manly, ferries back to Circular Quay take around 20 minutes.

-Day 4: Coastal walk Coogee to Bondi Beach
+Day 4: Coastal walk from Coogee to Bondi Beach

-Upon arrival at Coogee beach, just pick up the ocean footpath at the northern end, the walk is clearly signposted.
+Upon arrival at Coogee beach, pick up the ocean footpath at the northern end.
+The walk is signposted.

-Coogee is a great beach, the area is known for its lively nightlife.
-Your coastal walk will take you to the beaches of Sydney including Gordons Bay, Clovelly Beach (great for snorkelling from the shoreline and its ocean swimming pool), Bronte Beach, Tamarama and finally the beautiful stretch of white sand at Sydney’s famous Bondi Beach.
+Coogee is a fantastic beach, and the area is known for its lively nightlife.
+Your coastal walk will take you to the shores of Sydney, including Gordons Bay, Clovelly Beach (great for snorkeling from the shoreline and its ocean swimming pool), Bronte Beach, Tamarama, and finally the beautiful stretch of white sand at Sydney’s famous Bondi Beach.

-From Bondi Beach there are buses directly back to Bondi Junction if you want an opportunity to shop at the Westfield Shopping Centre.
-Otherwise, continue on back to your hotel.
-Try heading out to The Rocks for dinner for a great way to end your last evening in the city.
+From Bondi Beach, there are buses directly back to Bondi Junction if you want an opportunity to shop at the Westfield Sydney shopping center.
+Otherwise, continue back to your hotel.
+Head to The Rocks for dinner for a great way to end your last evening in the city.

-If you have more time and want to travel further afield, there are two day trips in particular we recommend that you book in advance:
+If you have more time and want to see the landscape around Sydney, there are two memorable day trips we recommend.
+Book in advance to secure your spot.

 The Blue Mountains

-This gigantic plateau of sandstone has been dramatically eroded over thousands of years to creat what we know as the Jamison Valley.
+This gigantic sandstone plateau has been dramatically eroded over thousands of years to create what we know as the Jamison Valley.
 The famous sight of the Three Sisters is best viewed from Echo Point.